2023 Most Popular Marketing Bachelor's Degree Schools in the New England Region

 Read full report on Marketing at Sacred Heart University

-Providence College ranked #8 on this year’s Most Popular Marketing Bachelor’s Degree Schools in the New England Region list.
-Providence is a small private not-for-profit school located in the midsize city of Providence.
+Providence College came in at #8 in this year’s edition of the Most Popular Marketing Bachelor’s Degree Schools in the New England Region ranking.
+Providence is a small private not-for-profit school located in the medium-sized city of Providence.

 Women make up 70% of the marketing majors at the school.